🚨 The Strong Curves Cookbook is availableOrder now

 Before you start loading up the barbell, please practice with your body weight only first, so you can perfect your form and technique.
 To set up you’ll need a bench and a barbell.
 By the way, you can do this exercise from home just as effectively, even if you don’t have a barbell or bench.
 Just use my Strong Curves Booty Bands and place a dumbbell on the crease of your hips instead.

-Bench Height = Shin Height (GIF)
+1. Bench Height = Shin Height

 Standing upright, the bench should reach just below your knee cap.
 The aim is for your torso to be parallel to the ground at the top of the move.
 Using risers and a step means you can control the height of the bench to your exact needs.
 If you’re using a fixed bench, it might be too high.
 If this is the case you can elevate your feet on a plate weight or if you have limited equipment at home, just use some sturdy yoga blocks or books.
 But make sure they stay fixed in place so that your feet don’t slip during the exercise.

-Back Placement (GIF)
+2. Back Placement

 If you’re using a flat bench, it’s a good idea to position it against a wall so that it won’t shift backwards throughout the movement - especially if you’re lifting a heavy weight.
 Sitting with your back up against the edge of the bench, line up the bottom of your scapulae (shoulder blades) with the edge of the bench, roughly where your bra strap would be.

-Feet Placement (GIF)
+3. Feet Placement

-*Note: If you do have very tight hip flexors and quad muscles that tend to take over during this exercise, you may even want to bring the feet slightly further out so that they’re a little more than 90 degrees.
+PRO TIP: If you do have very tight hip flexors and quad muscles that tend to take over during this exercise, you may even want to bring the feet slightly further out so that they’re a little more than 90 degrees.
 This may help to alleviate pressure on your quads and allow you to achieve a better glute squeeze.

 How wide you take the feet is personal preference.
 It all comes down to your own body shape, hip width and leg length.
 Some people prefer their feet just a little wider than shoulder width apart with the toes pointing out slightly.
 Others prefer a narrower stance with the feet pointing forward.
 Try a few different stances to see what feels best for you.
 The aim is to be able to squeeze the bejesus outta your butt cheeks, so whatever position allows you to do that, do that!

-Head Placement (GIF)
+4. Head Placement

 Look forward the entire time, keeping your chin tucked and make sure you’re doing a posterior pelvic tilt (PPT) for maximum glute contraction.
 This action will also help to keep your core engaged and ribs down to protect your spine.
 If you don’t know what a PPT is, you MUST check out this video.
 Trust me, it’s a game changer.

-How To Perform The Hip Thrust (GIF)
+How To Perform A Body Weight Hip Thrust

 1. Dig through your heels and push your hips up to the ceiling, keeping your spine neutral throughout.